ruslanguns/codeigniter-restful/README.md

-# REST FULL API with CodeIgniter
+# RESTFUL API with CodeIgniter

 This is an in-process project for creating a good API with CodeIgniter.